The Round Square Ideals

 The essence of democracy – the right to vote and to have one’s opinion heard - is incorporated into life at Cobham Hall.
 Whilst we have not yet voted to abolish homework, girls do get a say in how the school is run from voting for their Student Leadership Team to giving feedback and suggestions on everything from the food to the boarding accommodation.
 In lessons, girls learn the value and importance of democratic governments and civilisations throughout the world to instil an appreciation of why democracy is the most common form of Government as well as the privilege of living in a democratic society.

 The environment is an increasingly pressing world issue, and at Cobham we take it seriously.
-As a Heritage site, the Environmental ethos is not a simple one to enact but Cobham is pioneering in this field: the 172 photovoltaic cells on the roofs of Brooke and Bligh, the two Sixth Form boarding houses, is by far the biggest system in the local area.
+As a Heritage site, the Environmental ethos is not a simple one to enact but Cobham is pioneering in this field: the 172 photovoltaic cells on the roofs of Brooke and Bligh, the two purpose-built Boarding Houses, is by far the biggest system in the local area.
 From the student Environmental Committee to the recycling programme, girls also do their bit to conserve the planet (starting with our little part of it).

 Environmental Mornings are a feature of the new Saturday programme.
 Through our efforts to make the school more environmentally friendly we have achieved the Eco-Schools’ Bronze and Silver Awards and we are currently working towards the Green Flag Award.
 The school is also investigating some large scale environmental initiatives – we are currently considering biomass energy generation as a major source of heating in the near future.